spolentarutti44/alternative-humane-helper/PROJECT_SUMMARY.md

 ---

-*Built with ❤️ for animal shelters and nonprofit organizations*
+*Built with ❤️ for furry friends shelters and nonprofit organizations*